Extension Plugin Guide

 Page Communication

-Extensions can include an embedded HTML page that appears in the Skydimo UI:
+Extensions can include an embedded HTML page that appears in the Skydimo UI.
+There are two modes:

 {